 Since we obviously don’t all live in the same part of the country, it’s logical to assume that different levels of income are required to provide for a middle class lifestyle.
 Yet for some reason, people don’t accept this logic.

 If you define yourself based on an income or a net worth amount, then you either have low self-esteem or have a completely backward view about money.
+A middle class lifestyle is about living.

 Geo-Arbitrage Is A No Brainer